 EMAS Roundtable, which is a forum established in 2007 upon the initiative of EMAS registered organisations which holds regular meetings.
 It functions with the participation of all EMAS stakeholders: EMAS organisations, EMAS certifiers, consulting organisations, the accreditation authority, the competent body and the ministry responsible for the environment.
 Its objective is to serve as the continuous information and dissemination forum of participants for discussing issues relating to the development and operation of the system and elaborating mutually accepted solutions.

 Working groups for the allocation of environmental funds.
-In accordance with Decree no. 4/2008 (II.
-14) of the Minister of the Environment and Water on use and control of the targeted environmental and water management funds, working groups are established to assist the Minister in the assessment of tender bids for funding.
-NGOs and professional organisations participate in these working groups with one delegated voting member.
+In accordance with Decree no. 48/2013 (VI.
+7.) of the Ministry of Rural Development on management and use of water improvement funds, the decision over submitted application is assisted by the Ministerial Judging Committee that advises the Minister.

 The National Regional Development Council, which assists the Government in the implementation of certain tasks relating to regional development and spatial planning; in this function it collaborates, issues proposals and adopts decisions on specific issues affecting regional development and spatial planning.
 Environmental and nature conservation NGOs participate in the Council’s activities with two permanent delegates as observers.

-National Non-Governmental Regional Development Coordinating Forum, which is an organisation established pursuant to Government Decree 258/2004 (IX.
-16.) for the purpose of providing NGO representation in the National Regional Development Council, consisting of 55 different – principally environmental and nature conservation – NGOs.

 The Aarhus Working Group, which was established in 2005 by the ministry responsible for the environment for the monitoring of the implementation of the Convention in Hungary.
-The representatives of environmental NGOs delegated by the National Meeting of green organisations are also members of the group.
+The representatives of environmental civil organizations delegated by the National Meeting of green organisations are also members of the group.

 National Forest Council, which was established pursuant to Act XXXVII of 2009 on Forests, Protection of Forests and Forestry.
-Its members: representatives of government organs responsible for forest affairs, forest owners, associations of foresters, scientific institutions and environmental and nature conservation, nature touring, tourism and awareness raising NGOs.
+The organization’s activities are regulated by Governmental Decree no. 1378/2013.
+(VI.
+27.)
+Its members: representatives of government organs responsible for forest affairs under the control of the minister of agriculture, forest owners, associations of foresters, scientific institutions and environmental and nature conservation, nature touring, tourism and awareness raising NGOs.
 The Council forms an opinion on draft legislation relating to forest protection and sustainable forestry, the economic, regulatory and development directives of forestry and issues relating to the asset management of forests.
 It may issue proposals in connection with scientific research relating to the protection, development of forests, sustainable forestry, forestry training, the protection, maintenance and management of forests and the use of funds related to the above.

-National Park Councils, which is a body consisting of experts representing nature conservation and other professional organisations conducting activity in the operating area of the given national park directorate.
-They are responsible for providing professional support and scientific substantiation of the landscape and nature conservation duties of the national park directorates, consulting through the drafting of recommendations and opinions, participation in decision making.
-They also contribute to promoting public support of landscape and nature conservation and the activities conducted by the national park directorates.

 In relation to the use of EU funds, Operational Programmes defining the target areas for the use of EU funds have been elaborated; their implementation is monitored by monitoring committees.
 At least one environmental NGO delegates a member of the monitoring committees.
 At least one independent external expert delegated by a non-governmental professional organisation is a voting member of the Assessment Committees, the bodies proposing decisions on the received tenders.
+In accordance with section 9 paragraph (3) point f) of the Governmental Decree no. 4/2011 (I. 28.) on the use of subsidies from the European Regional Development Fund, the European Social Fund and the Cohesion Fund during the 2007- 2013 programming period, members of community, civilian, economical and professional organizations delegate members to the monitoring committees of operational programs.